DTjomsland/sprout_planner/README.md

-### Intended Use of Category Creation and Editing Features
+### Intended Use of Category Creation and Editing Features:

 ![image](images/sproutimg3.PNG)